Legends of the 70s

 What a stylish fucking legend he was.
-The man played 476 league games for Internazionale scoring 59 league goals.
+The man played over four hundred league games for Internazionale scoring 59 league goals.
 He won four “Scudetto’s” plus two European cups with his beloved Inter, so a legend he is.
 Sadly he never added a World cup trophy to his trophy case.
-In 1970, Italy came in second after losing 4-1 to a simply fucking great Brazilian team.
+In 1970, Italy came in second after losing to a simply fucking great Brazilian team.
 This big man was one of the big leaders on the team called “The big Inter” and with his strength, stamina and wonderfull technique, he made people smile all over the world – and not only on the pitch.
 Of the pitch he was known for his smiles and for his wonderful Italian arrogance.
 Only Facchetti posses the class to play left back in this team, so he made the cut.

 Roberto Rivelino, Left-Center midfield:

 This choice was very difficult, as many could have been chosen.
 I actually went with Liam Brady, before pulling Cruyff down to attacking midfield from center forward.
 Rivelino moved to the left, leaving no space for the Irish legend.
 Rivelino is mostly known for his performances in the 1970 World cup, but when speaking of Rivelino we have to get his shooting and passing ability in there.
 He was especially known for his long range freekicks and for his creation of the dribble called “flip flap” – a move Ronaldo and Ronaldinho has often used.
-Rivelino is widely regarded as one of the greatest ever and in 2004 Pele put him on the Fifa 100 list of the worlds greatest living players.
+Rivelino is widely regarded as one of the greatest ever and in 2004 Pele put him on the Fifa one hundred list of the worlds greatest living players.

 Johan Cruyff, Attacking midfield:

 “El flaco” is a man who needs no introduction whatsoever!
 The man invented the concept of, “Total football”.
 He made Michael Laudrup a superstar, he made Guardiola, Romario and Stoickov.
 The man simply made FC Barcelona what they are today and he did it as a player and later as a manager.
 Cruyff were formed in Ajax as many others.
-He played 514 league games over his career, scoring 290 goals – mostly from an attacking midfield position.
+He played over five hundred league games over his career, scoring almost three hundred goals – mostly from an attacking midfield position.
 Seventeen trophies he won with Ajax, two with Barcelona and two with Feyenoord – simply because he was so awesome.
 He took home the Ballon d’or three times, in 1971, 1973 and in 1974.
 This man will forever be the biggest legend in Holland and in Barcelona.
 Rest in peace to one of the true legends of the 70s!